alexander-rykov/user-storage-project/README.md

   * Review and commit.

 - [ ] [Extract Interface refactoring](https://refactoring.guru/extract-interface): extract an interface for the UserStorageService class.
-  * Create a new interface in _UserStorageServices_ project, give it a meaningful name.
+  * Create a new interface _IUserStorageService_ in _UserStorageServices_ project, give it a meaningful name.
   * Add all public methods and properties from _UserStorageService_ class to your new interface.
   * Refactor _userStorageService field in _Client_ class: change the field type to your new interface.
   * Refactor constructor in _Client_ class to use [Constructor Injection](http://sergeyteplyakov.blogspot.com.by/2012/12/di-constructor-injection.html) to set _userStorageService field.